 - Representing scientists and others in pursuing J-1 waivers through the no-objection process and interested U.S. government agencies.

 Teaching.
-Grant is an Adjunct Professor of Law at the University of Wisconsin Law School, where he teaches immigration law.
+Grant has been an Adjunct Professor of Law at the University of Wisconsin Law School, where he taught immigration law.

 - Labor & Employment